joewpb/nim-clients/README.md

-# NVIDIA AI for Media NIM
+# NVIDIA AI for Media NIMs

 NVIDIA AI for Media is a suite of high-performance, easy-to-use, NVIDIA Inference Microservices (NIMs) for deploying AI features that enhance audio, video, and augmented reality effects for video conferencing and tele-presence.